apache/druid/docs/design/historical.md

   ~ under the License.
   -->

+The Historical service is responsible for storing and querying historical data.
+Historical services cache data segments on local disk and serve queries from that cache as well as from an in-memory cache.

-### Configuration
+## Configuration

 For Apache Druid Historical service configuration, see [Historical configuration](../configuration/index.md#historical).

 For basic tuning guidance for the Historical service, see [Basic cluster tuning](../operations/basic-cluster-tuning.md#historical).

-### HTTP endpoints
+## HTTP endpoints

 For a list of API endpoints supported by the Historical, please see the [Service status API reference](../api-reference/service-status-api.md#historical).

-### Running
+## Running

 ```
 org.apache.druid.cli.Main server historical
 ```

-### Loading and serving segments
+## Loading and serving segments

-Each Historical service copies or "pulls" segment files from Deep Storage to local disk in an area called the *segment cache*.
-Set the `druid.segmentCache.locations` to configure the size and location of the segment cache on each Historical service.
-See [Historical general configuration](../configuration/index.md#historical-general-configuration).
+Each Historical service copies or pulls segment files from deep storage to local disk in an area called the segment cache.
+To configure the size and location of the segment cache on each Historical service, set the `druid.segmentCache.locations`.

-See the [Tuning Guide](../operations/basic-cluster-tuning.md#segment-cache-size) for more information.
+For more information, see [Segment cache size](../operations/basic-cluster-tuning.md#segment-cache-size).

 The [Coordinator](../design/coordinator.md) controls the assignment of segments to Historicals and the balance of segments between Historicals.
 Historical services do not communicate directly with each other, nor do they communicate directly with the Coordinator.
 Instead, the Coordinator creates ephemeral entries in ZooKeeper in a [load queue path](../configuration/index.md#path-configuration).
 Each Historical service maintains a connection to ZooKeeper, watching those paths for segment information.

-For more information about how the Coordinator assigns segments to Historical services, see [Coordinator](../design/coordinator.md).

 When a Historical service detects a new entry in the ZooKeeper load queue, it checks its own segment cache.
-If no information about the segment exists there, the Historical service first retrieves metadata from ZooKeeper about the segment, including where the segment is located in Deep Storage and how it needs to decompress and process it.
+If no information about the segment exists there, the Historical service first retrieves metadata from ZooKeeper about the segment, including where the segment is located in deep storage and how it needs to decompress and process it.

 For more information about segment metadata and Druid segments in general, see [Segments](../design/segments.md).

-After a Historical service pulls down and processes a segment from Deep Storage, Druid advertises the segment as being available for queries from the Broker.
+After a Historical service pulls down and processes a segment from deep storage, Druid advertises the segment as being available for queries from the Broker.
 This announcement by the Historical is made via ZooKeeper, in a [served segments path](../configuration/index.md#path-configuration).

-For more information about how the Broker determines what data is available for queries, please see [Broker](broker.md).
+For more information about how the Broker determines what data is available for queries, see [Broker](broker.md).

 To make data from the segment cache available for querying as soon as possible, Historical services search the local segment cache upon startup and advertise the segments found there.

-### Loading and serving segments from cache
+## Loading and serving segments from cache

 The segment cache uses [memory mapping](https://en.wikipedia.org/wiki/Mmap).
 The cache consumes memory from the underlying operating system so Historicals can hold parts of segment files in memory to increase query performance at the data level.
 The in-memory segment cache is affected by the size of the Historical JVM, heap / direct memory buffers, and other services on the operating system itself.